hantsy/spring-reactive-sample/docs/web/intro.md

 }
 ```

-For the complete codes, check [spring-reactive-sample/rxjava2](https://github.com/hantsy/spring-reactive-sample/blob/master/rxjava2) and [spring-reactive-sample/rxjava3](https://github.com/hantsy/spring-reactive-sample/blob/master/rxjava3).
+For the complete codes, check [spring-reactive-sample/rxjava3](https://github.com/hantsy/spring-reactive-sample/blob/master/rxjava3).

 ## Java 9 Flow API

-As a member of the ReactiveStreams family, Spring WebFlux  also supports it.
+Java 9 introduced the `java.util.concurrent.Flow` API and tried to standardize it as part of the `java.util.concurrent` package.
+Spring WebFlux also provide adapter support for it.
 You can use `Flow.Publisher` as the controller method return type or parameters.

 > NOTE: Make sure you are using Java 9 or the later versions.

 ```java
 @RestController